224 Frazier Rogers Hall

 This is especially important for Australian agriculture, which is already feeling the effects of climatic change.
 Asseng cites a changing pattern of rainfall, but he also emphasizes that changes in temperature patterns and elevated levels of atmospheric carbon dioxide will also have effects.
 In his work as a modeler, Asseng tries to bring together the influence of these factors with what is know about the growth and development of specific crops and with producer behavior.
 The result has been a series of computer models that producers can use to make decisions about when to plant their crops.
 These models are often capable of including the soil types and physical characteristics of specific regions.
 The models allow sophisticated science to be applied by non-scientists to the equally sophisticated practice of gaining a good yield.

 Dr. Asseng's wheat study with co-authors and collaborators from 15 countries was recently published in Nature Climate Change.
 The study finds that, for the first time, crop models predicting yields for one of the world’s most important crops begin to disagree under climate change scenarios.
 The team made the discovery by analyzing the effectiveness of 27 wheat models created by top scientists from around the world under both normal and climate change conditions.
-Their results are reported in a study published online this week by the journal Nature Climate Change.

 Dr. Asseng's research interests are in systems analysis to understand, compare and improve the productivity and sustainability of atmosphere-crop-soil systems changing over time and space and at different scales.
 He specializes in impact and adaptation of climate variability and climate change on cropping systems.

 - ABE 5646c Simulation of Agricultural & Biological Systems

 - Research activities include the integration of bio-physical and human behaviour approaches in multi-agent based models to study emerging behaviour in human-agricultural landscape systems.

 - Member of AgMIP – Agricultural Model Intercomparison and Improvement Project